krosze/Hangman/README.md

 # Hangman
-A small game of hangman made using Godot.
-Still a work in progress.
+A small game of Hangman I made from scratch using the Godot game engine.
-Made in the span of 12 hours for experimental purposes, while learning how to use the game engine.

-May still have bugs.
-Plans to further implement:
-  - play versus the computer / a friend
+To play, you could use the default words I've set it up with or input your own in word.gd located in the scenes folder.

+(Image credit goes to SpiralGeass: https://www.deviantart.com/spiralgeass)